yuriylesyuk/eidas-x509-for-psd2/README.md

 | pem-certificate  | required | name of context variable that contains certificate in pem format |
 | certificate-info | required | name of the context variable that will contain certificate information |

-If the callout fails for some reason, such as misconfiguration, these variables get set:
+If the callout fails for some reason, such as misconfiguration, these variables will be set:

 | name                  | meaning |
 | --------------------- | ---------------------------------------------------------------------- |